 Across several African countries, there is limited knowledge and understanding - among victims and perpetrators alike - about the human rights perspective of HPAWR.
-There is often inadequate conception of the human rights at stake, and the corresponding responsibility of States and their citizens respectively.
-Witchcraft in the way it is popularly understood, is not understood to be human rights issue, and people are not aware of the laws that exist to prohibit HPAWR.
-Witchcraft in the society in general but also within civil society organizations.
-Consequently, there is limited reporting on the issue, and few seek redress, leading to a climate of impunity.
-Here is limited reporting on the issue, and out of touch with contemporary human rights standards.
+There is often inadequate conception of the human rights at stake, and the corresponding responsibility of States and their citizens respectively.141 "Witchcraft" in the way it is popularly understood, is not understood to be human rights issue, and people are not aware of the laws that exist to prohibit HPAWR.142 This was reported as an issue not only within the society in general but also within civil society organizations.143 Consequently, there is limited reporting on the issue, and few seek redress, leading to a climate of impunity.144 This situation is also exacerbated in most cases by laws dating back to the colonial era which are often anachronistic, culturally insensitive, and out of touch with contemporary human rights standards.